matthewosborne71/MastersHeadstartPython/README.md

 8. More Plotting
 9. Machine Learning I
 10. Machine Learning II
+11. The Material Found in the Programs Folder

 Feel free to contact me with any comments, concerns, or questions on these notebooks.